About Ferinject

 Do not use Ferinject in the first 3 months of your pregnancy.

-It is safe to use in the rest of your pregnancy and after you have given birth.
+It is safe to use during the rest of your pregnancy and after you have given birth.

 Risks

-We will monitor you closely during and after your treatment so that we can manage any allergic reaction safely.
+We will monitor you closely during and after your treatment, so we can manage any allergic reaction.

 Very little Ferinject crosses into breast milk so you can safely breast-feed.